A Large-Scale Comparison of Tetrahedral and Hexahedral Elements for Solving Elliptic PDEs with the Finite Element Method: Common Test Problems

 The reason for the high memory consumption is the size of the element matrix, which has $(27\times 3)^ = 6\,561$ entries (compared to 144 for $P_1$, 576 for $Q_1$, and 900 for $P_2$). \revision{Note that the difference in running time does not come from the number of iterations of the Newton solver: for $P_1$, $Q_1$, $P_2$, $Q_2$ we obtained 16, 17, 20, 17 iterations respectively for the coarse mesh, and 18, 16, 17, 18 for the dense mesh.}

-\revision{We have repeated this experiment using} quadratic B-spline bases on the coarse mesh.
+We have repeated this experiment using quadratic B-spline bases on the coarse mesh.
 The result is similar to $P_2$ and $Q_2$, see the inset figure.
-For this particular example, we measure the \emph{solve} time of the three discretizations: the spline solve is 3 times faster than $P_2$ (0.51s versus 1.50s) and 9 times faster than $Q_2$ (0.51s vs 4.62s) \revision{while having roughly the same number of iterations: 16.} Note that the assembly time (using full integration which could be improved using~\cite{Schillinger:2014:RBE}) for spline is similar to $Q_2$ and is 12 times slower than $P_2$ (20.54s versus 1.70s). \revision{While using splines on regular grids is natural, the extension to irregular meshes requires the use of T- or U- splines~\cite{beer:2015:isogeometric,Wei:2018:BBS}, increasing the implementation complexity and requiring meshes with few irregular vertices and edges for maximal efficiency.}
+For this particular example, we measure the \emph{solve} time of the three discretizations: the spline solve is 3 times faster than $P_2$ (0.51s versus 1.50s) and 9 times faster than $Q_2$ (0.51s vs 4.62s) while having roughly the same number of iterations: 16.
+Note that the assembly time (using full integration which could be improved using~\cite{Schillinger:2014:RBE}) for spline is similar to $Q_2$ and is 12 times slower than $P_2$ (20.54s versus 1.70s). \revision{While using splines on regular grids is natural, the extension to irregular meshes requires the use of T- or U- splines~\cite{beer:2015:isogeometric,Wei:2018:BBS}, increasing the implementation complexity.}